ineeddspelchek/Heat-Signature-Replay/README.md

 2. Start OBS
 3. Open Script Menu
 4. Open `Script Log`
+5. Select `heatSigReplay.py`
-5. Press `Enable Replay`
+6. Press `Enable Replay`
-6. Play game until you want to start recording.
+7. Play game until you want to start recording.
-7. Unpause game if it is paused
+8. Unpause game if it is paused
-8. Press your record keybind
+9. Press your record keybind
-9. Rip and Tear
+10. Rip and Tear
-10. Once you are done, unpause the game if it is paused
+11. Once you are done, unpause the game if it is paused
-11. Press the record keybind again.
+12. Press the record keybind again.
-12. Press `Disable Replay` unless you're confident you won't accidentally press record
+13. Press `Disable Replay` unless you're confident you won't accidentally press record
-13. Drag the recording from OBS' folder to the folder containing this program and make sure it is the only video file in the folder
+14. Drag the recording from OBS' folder to the folder containing this program and make sure it is the only video file in the folder
-14. Open the log
+15. Open the log
-15. Copy text from `[[` to `]]` (don't worry about copying line breaks or `[Unknown Script] `s in between just don't get anything before or after)
+16. Copy text from `[[` to `]]` (don't worry about copying line breaks or `[Unknown Script] `s in between just don't get anything before or after)
-16. Run `heatSigReplayProcessing.py` and input the copied text
+17. Run `heatSigReplayProcessing.py` and input the copied text
-17. Wait for it to edit (should take x2-x4 the capture's length)
+18. Wait for it to edit (should take x2-x4 the capture's length)
-18. Enjoy the output file placed in the same folder.
+19. Enjoy the output file placed in the same folder.
-19. Re-enable Replay if you disabled it.
+20. Re-enable Replay if you disabled it.
-20. Continue playing.
+21. Continue playing.
-21. Close OBS once you're done (preferrably disabling replay before you do).
+22. Close OBS once you're done (preferrably disabling replay before you do).